Understanding Pathological Demand Avoidance in Adults

 Neurodiversity is still not fully understood.
 It will take time for the diagnostic criteria to catch up with the neurodiversity community.
 We need neurodiversity advocates continue to argue for changes based on neuroscience for changes to be adopted more uniformly.

-Though not officially recognized as a separate diagnosis in the Statistical Manual of Mental Disorders (DSM-5), pathological demand avoidance is a significant aspect neurodiversity.
-It connects autistic people to PDA most often.
+Though not officially recognized as a separate diagnosis in the Statistical Manual of Mental Disorders (DSM-5), pathological demand avoidance is a significant aspect of neurodiversity.

 Management requires tailored approaches for comfort and support.
-Understanding the unique behaviors and needs associated with PDA can create safe environments that minimize stress and promote well-being.
+Understanding the unique behaviors and needs associated with PDA can help create safe environments that minimize stress and promote well-being.
+Knowing what you need is a good place to begin.
+Things that overwhelm you and overload your nervous system can be manages with strategies that address specifics.
+Living with pathological demand avoidance can get easier.

 Strategies that fit with individual needs help reduce challenges.
 You can find the things that support you best with some help from a mental health professional.